TomH131/mildew-detection/README.md

 ## Dashboard Design

 ### Page 1: Project Summary
- - This page will provide an overview of the dataset used and summarize the client's requirements.
+ - This page will provide a summary of the project, the dataset and also the business requirements.

 ### Page 2: Project Findings
  - This page will present our findings from the study, including visual representations of the differences between healthy cherry leaves and those affected by powdery mildew.
+The different between the average and variability images will be shown as well as the difference between the average healthy and average infected leaf.
+There will also be an image montage for both sets of leaves.

 ### Page 3: Mildew Detector
  - This page will include a link to download a set of cherry leaf images for live predictions.